rvprasath/outreachfms-angular/README.md

 Open visual studio code then in the side menu open the source control and clone this git repository.

+As the cloned repository contains only source file, the application needs nodemodules to start the application. for that nodemodules needs to be installed.
+<pre>npm install</pre>
+the above command install the nodemodules into the application.

 Then build the application using the command.
 <pre>ng build</pre>

-This application must be start with the command
+This application must be started with the command
 <pre>npm start</pre>
 this will auto configure the CORS dev proxy.

 otherway to run the application is
 <pre>ng serve --proxy-config proxy.conf.json</pre>
 here the application is started manually by enaabling the proxy.

+The most importantly run the outreach fms spring boot application on the other hand for communication between both the servers.